Fate/Apocrypha: Plot

-Shirou's wish is granted by the Greater Grail, activating on his command.
+Shirō's wish is granted by the Greater Grail, activating on his command.
 Upon Sieg's arrival, Jeanne convinces Gilles to redeem himself for past sins by siding with them.
-Jeanne and Gilles sacrifice themselves to stop Shirou, though Laeticia is spared.
-Empowered by the combined power of Siegfried and Frankenstein's Monster, Sieg is able to defeat Shirou, who is given a painless demise by Semiramis via a poisoned kiss.
+Jeanne and Gilles sacrifice themselves to stop Shirō, though Laeticia is spared.
+Empowered by the combined power of Siegfried and Frankenstein's Monster, Sieg is able to defeat Shirō, who is given a painless demise by Semiramis via a poisoned kiss.
 The remaining Red servants vanish soon after.

-Sieg and Astolfo, being the winners of the war, speak to the Grail's avatar Justeaze Lizrich von Einzbern, who explains Shirou's wish will occur, but it will prevent humanity from evolving.
-Sieg requests that he be transformed into Fafnir, transporting the Grail to the Reverse Side of the World, where its magic will be neutralised.
+Sieg and Astolfo, being the winners of the war, speak to the Grail's avatar Justeaze Lizrich von Einzbern, who explains Shirō's wish will occur, but it will prevent humanity from evolving.
+Sieg requests that he be transformed into Fafnir, transporting the Grail to the Reverse Side of the World, where its magic will be neutralized.
 In the war's aftermath, Astolfo sets off to explore the world.
 Some unknown time later, Jeanne's spirit reunites with Sieg, confessing her love to him as they began a new journey together.

+Inheritance of Glory

+In a Fate/Grand Order event as a story continuation, Shirō Kotomine, Darnic Prestone Yggdmillennia and Vlad III's souls became fused together in the contents of the Greater Grail.
+Many years after Sieg brought the Greater Grail to the Reverse Side of the World (while also taking place before Jeanne's reunion with Sieg at some point), Darnic's spirit manifested within its inner world.
+Still clinging to his dream to acquire the Grail, he sought to take control of it.
+Planning to overload the grail from Sieg's control, he recreated Trifas and the Hanging Gardens of Babylon, and rematerialized the Servants who participated in the Great Holy Grail War with the exception of the Rulers.
+However these Servants are merely mindless husks, programmed to fight each other endlessly.
+The recreated Holy Grail War also resets whenever the sun rises.
+Eventually Sieg, fearing the Grail would go out his control, summons and recruits Ritsuka Fujimaru to the Reverse Side using the Grail's power for help in order to stop the loop.